 So I’m going to share some controversial advice: tip wedding vendors.
 All of them.
 Make it freakin’ rain on the people who work their asses off to make your day perfect.
 I feel like there is a lot of misinformation or misrepresentation of what it takes to make a wedding day go off as smoothly as possible.
 I am going to spend a few paragraphs to share with you my opinion on the matter, as someone who has seen the industry morph in the last decade.
 I’m going to go over some of the key players in the day, to tell you a little bit about why they should be tipped.
 My other opinion on tipping is to do it when they go above and beyond.

 What is considered above and beyond: This industry is saturated with weekend warriors, i.e people who won’t starve if their wedding business goes under.
 Therefore, some will work harder than others, which is important to notice and understand.
-What I would consider above and beyond is meeting with you multiple times, becoming your friend, throwing in complimentary services, delivering the promised experienced cheerfully and on time, responds to emails in less than 48 hours and never makes you feel like you aren’t a priority.
+What I would consider above and beyond is meeting with you multiple times, becoming your friend, throwing in complementary services, delivering the promised experience cheerfully and on time, responds to emails in less than 48 hours, and never makes you feel like you aren’t a priority.

 What you don’t see on the back end: All vendors work their asses off in this industry.
 It is WILDLY oversaturated.
-I would say the sub-industry of photographers, planners, DJs and florists are just as saturated as realtors.
-We have to keep our prices down, our packages bloated, our phones on at all time…just to have an edge in late stage capitalism.
+I would say the sub-industry of photographers, planners, DJs, and florists are just as saturated as realtors.
+We have to keep our prices down, our packages bloated, our phones on at all times…just to have an edge in late-stage capitalism.